 You start watering seeds very heavily.
 For the next 30 days, obsess on moments of thoughtfulness, kindness, hard work, and responsibility.
-When the kids are carrying their plate from the table to the dishwasher, touch them on the shoulder and smile.
+When the kids are carrying their plates from the table to the dishwasher, touch them on the shoulder and smile.
 When they help to carry in the groceries, gently wink at them.
-While they are doing their homework, walk by and give them a 30 second shoulder rub.
+While they are doing their homework, walk by and give them a 30-second shoulder rub.
 When they are playing well together, walk by and smile, or bring them a cup of juice, or give them a thumbs-up.
 Every time you give your attention to these positive moments, you are watering seeds of responsibility with your attention and energy.

-In addition however, you must “starve weeds.”
-You must avoid giving your energy to weeds, or otherwise they just keep growing.
-Have you noticed that you can bring harsh consequences upon these “weed like behaviors” and they just still don’t seem to go away?
+In addition, however, you must “starve weeds.”
+You must avoid giving your energy to weeds, or otherwise, they just keep growing.
+Have you noticed that you can bring harsh consequences upon these “weed-like behaviors” and they just still don’t seem to go away?
 It’s because you keep watering them…watering them with your attention and energy.

 So over the next 30 days, see what happens when you start ignoring those weeds.
 That’s right!
 Ignore the weeds.
 I know it’s hard.
 I know it’s tough.
 I know it’s annoying.
 But you still have to show them that this negative behavior is not worthy of your attention.

-The world will not invest in these negative, annoying and unproductive moments.
+The world will not invest in these negative, annoying, and unproductive moments.
 So…to prepare them for the real world…you must teach them you will walk away.